 - Digital Citizenship

-The assistive technology guidelines are designed to assist and guide teachers with assistive technology devices, data collection, individualized education programs (IEPs), reporting, resources, professional development, and the current assistive technology industry.
-Teachers may use these guidelines to develop specific IEP goals, develop lesson plans, and track technology instruction progress.
+The assistive technology (AT) guidelines provide information on AT devices, data collection, individualized education programs (IEPs), reporting, resources, professional development, and the AT industry.
+Teachers may use these guidelines to develop IEP goals, develop lesson plans, and track technology instruction progress.

 Each guideline document includes:

-- The skill to be performed by the student and the suggested teacher activity for each skill
+- The skill the student will perform and the suggested teacher activity for each skill

-- Columns to track a student's progress in achieving each skill; each student should have a copy of the checklist in his or her school file
+- Columns to track a student's progress with each skill; each student should have a copy of the checklist in his or her school file

-Please note: We are currently in the process of updating the guidelines documents and will post them as they become available.
+Please note: We are currently in the process of updating the following documents and will post them as they become available.
 For immediate assistance, please contact MDE-LIO.

 The guidelines are included by grade level below.
 Download the guidelines and student checklists to use for data collection.